 Styling Guides

 A professional blowout is worth the chair time, but waking up to flat, frizzy hair the next morning wastes most of that value.
-The good news: making your blowout last longer is entirely achievable with a handful of deliberate habits that take almost no extra time.
+Below is exactly how long a blowout actually lasts by hair type — and the deliberate habits that make yours last as long as possible.

 A blowout is a professional styling service in which a stylist uses a round brush and a blow dryer to smooth and lift the hair cuticle, creating volume, shape, and shine that air-drying cannot replicate.
 The technique involves consistent tension, directional airflow, and a cool-shot finish that seals the cuticle and gives the style its staying power.